A field-level emulator for modified gravity: Abstract

 In this work, we present a field-level emulator capable of turning a $\Lambda$CDM N-body simulation into one evolved under $f(R)$ gravity.
 To achieve this, we build on the \texttt{map2map} neural network, using the strength of modified gravity \fRnot\ as style parameter.
 We find that our emulator correctly estimates the changes it needs to apply to the positions and velocities of the input N-body particles to produce the target simulation.

 We test the performance of our network against several summary statistics, finding $1\%$ agreement in the power spectrum up to $k \sim 1$ $h/$Mpc, and $1.5\%$ agreement against the independent boost emulator \texttt{eMantis}.
 Although the algorithm is trained on fixed cosmological parameters, we find it can extrapolate to models it was not trained on.
-Coupled with available field-level emulators and simulations suites for $\Lambda$CDM, our algorithm can be used to constrain modified gravity in the large-scale structure using full information available at the field-level.\\
+Coupled with available field-level emulators and simulation suites for $\Lambda$CDM, our algorithm can be used to constrain modified gravity in the large-scale structure using full information available at the field level.\\